xiangxdai/xiangxdai.github.io/index.md

 </div>

 ## About me
 I am a new Ph.D. student in [Advanced Networking and System Research Laboratory (ANSRLab)](http://ansrlab.cse.cuhk.edu.hk/) supervised by [Prof. John C.S.
 Lui](https://www.cse.cuhk.edu.hk/~cslui/)  (ACM/IEEE Fellow).
 Before that, I obtained my bachelor's degree (Advanced Class, GPA: 3.95/4.0) from the [Department of Electronics and Information Engineering](http://ei.hust.edu.cn/) at [Huazhong University of Science and Technology (HUST)](http://english.hust.edu.cn/).
-I am interested in reinforcement learning and bandit theory and their algorithm design for various kinds of applications, such as web recommendation systems, video analytics, computer networks, and larger language models.
+I am interested in reinforcement learning and bandit theory and their algorithm design for various applications, such as web recommendation systems, video analytics, computer networks, and large language models.
 I am always open to possible collaborations.
 Please feel free to contact me.

 ## Publication